 Musée Marmottan Monet

-The Musée Marmottan is good place to start an impressionist tour of Paris, because here you can see the painting which gave the movement its name, Monet’s Impression, Soleil Levant and indeed 100 or so of his other works.
+The Musée Marmottan is good place to start discovering impressionism in Paris, because here you can see the painting which gave the movement its name, Monet’s Impression, Soleil Levant and indeed 100 or so of his other works.
 They include a good number of his large lily paintings, many of them done in his garden at Giverny, plus some from his series on Rouen cathedral.
 In 1893, he painted some 30 pictures of the cathedral, experimenting with capturing the different light and weather conditions.
 And here too are pictures of London’s Westminster (which he painted over 100 times!) and countryside scenes such as A Walk at Argenteuil and a beach scene from Trouville on the Normandy coast.

 This museum is also the main place to see the works of Berthe Morisot, the only well-known female impressionist artist.
 There is a good selection of her paintings, watercolours and drawings here, alongside a portrait of her by her brother-in-law, Edouard Manet, and her collection of drawings by Renoir, Monet and Degas.
 The delightful paintings in this collection include a portrait of her husband and daughter, a charming garden scene called Le Cerisier (The Cherry Tree) and a picture of her young daughter and a friend playing with a large bowl of water, called Enfants à la Vasque.